jonesd504/jonesd504/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Dom Jones and I'm a frontend software developer from the United Kingdom, living in Reading.
+My name is Dom Jones and I'm a frontend software developer from the United Kingdom, living in Bristol.

+I have worked on a number of personal projects that include a search engine for freelancers in the events industry, A home website that includes a shopping list, stock count, and weekly menus, a DIY digital art frame that autmatically generates AI artwork, and business websites for face masks and a coffee shop.
+You'll find some of my code here but feel free to contact me if you'd like to know more about my other projects.

 ## Get In Touch